kalculata/Akana/README.md

 - [ ] Errors handle
   - [ ] Check if there is not resource
   - [ ] NotFoundException
+  - [ ] check if every registred resources has it folder then create it

 - [ ] JWT and Authentication
 - [ ] dev and prod mod